herbsjs/suma/README.md

 ### Checkers

-Checkers are functions that help the user to validate unique values and formats like url validation or number comparison and etc...
-To see the complete list of checkers [click here](/docs/checkers.md).
+Checkers functions inspect a value for a content conformity.
+Ex: Is a email?
+Is a array?
+Etc. More here: checkers [click here](/docs/checkers.md).

 ## TODO